NASA-AMMOS/anms/README.md

 ## Compose Environment and Options

-The top-level `docker-compose.yml` uses the environment defined by the sibling file `.env` which itself is overridden by corresponding environment variables when running `build.sh` script.
+The top-level `docker-compose.yml` uses the environment defined by the sibling file `.env`.
+Note: If using the legacy/deprecated build.sh script, that script may additionally override some environment variables.

 Two principal options of the compose configuration, which are both defaulted to empty text, are: